kapawlak/temp_lab_host/Courses/345/3L/xlab5.md

 Feel free to try this!

-This can be a lot of work instead of using the AC coupling. **However** there are times where AC coupling will distort our input signal and this is the best method.
+This can be a lot of work instead of using the AC coupling. **However**, there are times where AC coupling will distort our input signal and this is the best method.
 :::

 ::::::